MichaelLarocca/blog-michael-jude-larocca/posts/2021/11-21/Kaci_Ahmed-Web3.md

 #### Twitter Spaces

 Kacie, as a Web3 developer, receives multiple paid offers weekly!
-He tells us that most of the pain offers are sourced from Twitter Spaces.
+He tells us that most of the paid offers are sourced from Twitter Spaces.

 In Twitter Spaces, Kacie has networked with celebrities; recently, [Elon Musk](https://mobile.twitter.com/elonmusk) attended one!